Base Flood Elevation & Elevation Certificates in Florida

 What Florida counties have the highest flood risk?

 NFIP premium data reveals which counties face the highest flood costs: Monroe County (Florida Keys) leads at ~$1,905/yr average, followed by Franklin (~$1,953/yr), Charlotte (~$1,612/yr), Lee (~$1,379/yr), and Pinellas (~$1,296/yr).
 These high premiums reflect significant coastal storm surge exposure in VE zones.
 By contrast, inland counties like Bay (~$485/yr) and Palm Beach (~$528/yr) have lower average premiums.
-However, every Florida county has some flood risk — approximately 20-25% of all NFIP claims nationwide come from properties outside designated high-risk zones.
+However, every Florida county has some flood risk — from 2014 to 2024, 29% of NFIP flood insurance claims nationwide came from areas outside high-risk flood areas (FEMA, floodsmart.gov).

 Get Your Elevation Certificate Today